 Energy & renewable electricity

 We want to lead the way when it comes to energy efficiency and renewable energy production.
-Since 2014 we reduced our overall energy consumption by 29%.
-We also increased efficiency and increased our consumption of renewable electricity to 98% of total electricity consumption for ING managed buildings.
+Since 2014 we reduced our overall energy consumption by 34%.
+We also increased efficiency and increased our consumption of renewable electricity to 100% of total electricity consumption for ING managed buildings.
 This includes the use of purchase agreements and renewable energy certificates (RECs).
 In 2020, travel and working from home restrictions contributed to this progress.

 |Coverage (% of employees)||99||99||99||99||98||96||95||90|

 |Renewable electricity %*||100||100||98||98||95||91||86||77|

 ING continues to reduce the impact from our business travel.
 In 2020, business travel by both air and car was largely impacted by travel and working from home restrictions.
-We have continued introducing more fuel-efficient vehicles including fully electric and hybrid vehicles.
+We have continued introducing more fuel efficient vehicles including fully electric and hybrid vehicles to our car fleet.
 As such, the overall efficiency of our fleet has increased since 2014.